Health Insurance Options

-- Marketplace Coverage.
-If you've recently lost your job-based health coverage, in the past 60 days, you qualify for a special enrollment period (SEP) and can shop for and enroll in a plan at www.healthcare.gov.
+Pennie - PA's State-Based Exchange.
+If you've recently lost your job-based health coverage, in the past 60 days, you qualify for a special enrollment period (SEP) and can shop for and enroll in a plan at www.pennie.com.
 You may qualify for financial help to pay for your plan, but only if you don't qualify for Medicaid Assistance.
-Last year about 80% of Pennsylvanians who purchased Marketplace Coverage qualified for financial help.
 Here is a list of exchange assisters in your area who can help you apply for coverage.
 You can also search by using the find a health center page.
 If you have additional questions or need further assistance, please contact the PACHC's Navigator Hub at 1-866-944-CARE (2273).

-- COBRA Continuation Coverage.
+COBRA Continuation Coverage.
 COBRA allows you to continue the coverage provided by your former employer.
-If you are entitled to elect COBRA coverage, you must be given an election period at anytime for up to 60 days after the national emergency declaration is lifted for COVID-19.
+If you are entitled to elect COBRA coverage, you must be given an election period at any time for up to 60 days after the national emergency declaration is lifted for COVID-19.
 If you choose to continue your COBRA health insurance plan at your own expense, you will also pay the portion of the premium your former employer paid on your behalf.
 Just because you may be entitled to elect COBRA coverage, this does not mean you must elect it.
 It is recommended that explore your coverage options before deciding, as sometimes marketplace coverage may be the more affordable option.
 Learn about your COBRA rights and options from the U.S. Department of Labor by clicking here.
 You can also view frequently asked questions about COBRA by clicking here.
 If you work for a small business (2-19 employees), you may be offered Mini-COBRA.
-You can view frequently asked questions about Mini-COBRA by clicking here.
+To learn more about Mini-Cobra and to view frequently asked questions, click here.